aclark4life/plock/README.rst

 Why build Plock on top of Buildout?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plock is a work around for ``pip install Plone`` which technically works, but requires a lengthy requirements.txt file and is missing features provided by Buildout e.g. "instance" creation.
+Plock is a workaround for ``pip install Plone`` which technically works, but requires a lengthy requirements.txt file and is missing features provided by Buildout e.g. "instance" creation.

 Why support pip?
 ~~~~~~~~~~~~~~~~